Simplification of the EU's Common Agricultural Policy (CAP)

-Many member states have also indicated that the 'greening' of the CAP should be a priority for simplification.
+Many member states also indicated that the 'greening' of the CAP as a priority for simplification.

 In the Council

 A first discussion on simplification was held during the Council meeting of agriculture and fisheries ministers on 15-16 December 2014.
-The Commission also presented the main elements of the simplification agenda.
+The Commission then presented the main elements of its simplification agenda.

 Special Committee on Agriculture (SCA)